A pair of twins

 - If the character is being played by the same actor, its a great opportunity to do a death scene and yet continue essentially the same role with character development, without Flanderizing a 'serious drama' into Death Is Cheap territory.

 - It provides an opportunity to create angst, sorrow, anger, etc. into the character of the surviving twin.
-The surviving twin may even go from a character who never takes anything seriously to genuine Action Hero.
+The surviving twin may even go from a character who never takes anything seriously to a genuine Action Hero.

 In Backup Twin